dmark1021/yahtzee4android/README.md

 Import the project into eclipse and compile it to get an .apk file, which you can install on an android phone.

 ### Information ###

 The graphics for the cubes have been made by someone else and made freely available on the internet.
 They may be released under another licence.
+The app icon is made by Freepik from flaticon.com and is licensed under CC BY 3.0.

 ### Git ###